-This is one of the cheapest multimeters on the market today but still has some great features for at home DIY type people.
-With its great auto-ranging ability it’s a good first timer multimeter to do the basic tasks perfectly.
+This is one of the cheapest digital multimeters on the market today but still has some great features for at-home DIY type people.
+With its great auto-ranging ability it’s a good first-timer multimeter to do the basic tasks perfectly.

 It has basic DC and AC voltage measurement abilities and has both continuity and resistance checking functionality built-in.
 From the studies done on this multimeter, it has shown to be a very accurate and precise multimeter considering the cost.
 I also found that the auto-ranging ability was quite fast compared to other multimeters in the Innova brand.

 - Clear and large display